vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ## Parameters

-In this exercise we will update our pipeline to accept external input in the form of a Jenkins parameter.
+In this exercise we will update our pipeline to accept external input in the form of a Jenkins job parameter.

 1. Update your pipeline by inserting the following  after the ```environment``` block: